halevans/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

+DO!!!
+A link to your hosted working game in the URL section of your Github repository

 ## Description

+???
+Google Tic Tac Toe description ???

 The primary aim of the Tic-Tac-Toe game is to put into practice the knowledge of HTML, CSS and JavaScript learned in the SEI programme in Unit 1.